-We’re a law office located in downtown Toronto sharing facilities with more than 50 other lawyers and staff
+We’re a law office located in downtown Toronto sharing facilities with a group of amazing lawyers and staff

 Nothing “Blurred” About Recent Led Zeppelin Decision